mahlenmorris/VCVRack/README.md

 this documentation, there's some hints about the syntax of BASICally.
 You can click on a particular statement and it will be inserted into your code.

+### Known Limitations
+* If the text is taking over 1000 physical lines (like if the window is really narrow, and there is a LOT of text), then you can only show the first 1000 lines.
+I'll gently suggest you make the module wider, and then more of the text will be reachable.

 ### Bypass Behavior
 When the module is bypassed, all OUTn ports are set to zero volts.